There are a number of companies that boast about being API-first, but what does that really mean?

 A global advertising agency needs to license a series of images and videos from a movie studio.
 The studio sends a contract to legal that outlines the conditions of use, and sends the images and videos to marketing.
-If the marketing and legal teams use different applications that do not integrate with one another, then marketing may struggle to understand how, when and where these images and videos can be used, and legal may not know if marketing is within compliance of the contract.
+If the marketing and legal teams use different applications that do not communicate with one another, then marketing may struggle to understand how, when and where these images and videos can be used, and legal may not know if marketing is within compliance of the contract.
 This situation increases the risk of a lawsuit, decreases employee productivity, and may negatively impact revenue growth and customer satisfaction.

-Many stand-alone DAM tools and legacy ECM technologies are incapable of effectively integrating existing systems and processes while managing the complexities that are inherent with enterprise business.
+Many stand-alone DAM tools and legacy Enterprise Content Management systems are incapable of effectively integrating existing systems and processes while managing the complexities that are inherent with enterprise business.

 Learn more | Modernizing Information Systems: Product vs. Platform?

 Good news: the Nuxeo Platform was built API-first